 Floral tattoos are a favorite for a reason.
 Each bloom has a different meaning, from friendship to love, hope, joy, and courage, so there is a great flower tattoo option for everybody.
-Plus, flowers come in a wide variety of colors, which means that you can customize your inking with your favorite hues and shades.
+Plus, flowers come in various colors so that you can customize your inking with your favorite hues and shades.
 Because flowers look beautiful as a small tattoo, they are an excellent option for behind your ear placement.
 A particularly stunning option is a floral vine that follows the shape of your ear.
 Other popular choices include roses and bouquets.

 2. Butterfly Tattoo

-Butterfly tattoos have become more and more popular in recent years, particularly for women.
+Butterfly tattoos have become increasingly popular in recent years, particularly for women.
 Not only are they beautiful, but they also have a deep meaning.
-Butterflies are associated with transformation, growth, and change, as well as freedom.
+Butterflies are associated with transformation, growth, change, and freedom.
 As a tattoo, butterflies are very versatile and suit many different placements, including behind your ear.
 For ladies who love pretty and feminine inkings, a small butterfly or multiple butterfly design, or even the on-trend butterfly with flower wings, is the perfect option.

 3. Star Tattoo

 Stars represent hope and guidance as they create light during the darkness of night.
 For this reason, a star tattoo could be the ideal option if you have made it through dark times in life.
-They are also a beautiful tribute tattoo to a loved one who is your ‘guiding star.’
+They are also a beautiful tribute tattoos to a loved one who is your ‘guiding star.’
 There are many different options for star tattoo designs, which all look great when placed behind your ear.
-From simple dot-and-line stars to constellations – which could represent your zodiac sign – and traditional five-pointed stars, the choice is yours.
+The choice is yours, from simple dot-and-line stars to constellations – which could represent your zodiac sign – and traditional five-pointed stars.

 4. Scissor Tattoo

-If you’re looking for an unusual yet meaningful tattoo, consider a scissor design.
-Scissors represent cutting negative influences out of your life as well as improving yourself – ‘sharpening’ your instincts, becoming more independent, and taking control of your decisions.
+Consider a scissor design if you’re looking for an unusual yet meaningful tattoo.
+Scissors represent cutting negative influences out of your life and improving yourself – ‘sharpening’ your instincts, becoming more independent, and taking control of your decisions.
 They’re a great way to communicate that you have made a fresh start and closed a dark chapter.
 Scissor tattoos look best small, which means they are an excellent ink choice to put behind your ear.
 Every time your style your hair, you’ll see it and be reminded of how far you’ve come.

 5. Dragon Tattoo

 Dragons are one of the most versatile choices when it comes to tattoos.
-They can look either masculine or feminine, depending on the artist’s style and the design itself.
-Plus, dragons have many different meanings and associations, including power, wisdom, and protection.
-They are also a great option if you were born in the Year of the Dragon in Chinese astrology, or are a fan of fictional dragons like those in Game Of Thrones.
-While these mythical creatures can be adapted to fit any placement on your body, a mini dragon behind your ear is a subtle and feminine option.
+They can look masculine or feminine, depending on the artist’s style and design.
+Dragons have many meanings and associations, including power, wisdom, and protection.
+They are also a great option if you were born in the Year of the Dragon in Chinese astrology or are a fan of fictional dragons like those in Game Of Thrones.
+While these mythical creatures can be adapted to fit any placement on your body, a mini dragon tattoo behind your ear is a subtle and feminine option.